dansanderson/mega65-welcome-guide/try-this-first.md

 RUN
 ```

 Some of the programs on the `C64.D81` disk only work with the PAL video setting.
-If your monitor supports it, change this setting in the Freeze menu.
+If your monitor supports it, change this setting in the Freezer menu.

 ```{note}
 MEGA65 currently only supports D81 disk images.
 Support for the more common `D64` format that represents a Commodore 64 5-1/4" floppy disk may be added in a future update.